 Maori Television's Te Kāea starts broadcasting from its new home in East Tāmaki

-After more than a decade in Newmarket Maori Television staff are heading south for the new headquarters in East Tamaki.
+After more than a decade in Newmarket Maori Television's 160 staff have relocated to the new headquarters in East Tamaki.

 New developments for Highbrook Business Park